bogedy/bogedy.github.io-OLD/_posts/2021-07-03-healthcare.md

 * Source doc: health insurance
 ----->

+## EDIT

+The subtitle of this post is inaccurate.
+I failed to distinguish between two things that often go by the same name:
+- *Health insurance* is coverage in case of a emergency incident where you need expensive treatments to save your life.
+Also sometimes called *catastrophic health insurance*.
+- *Healthcare plans* are coverage for all kinds of treatments for non-life threatening issues, like needing a nearly checkup or getting physical therapy.

+I think healthcare plans are a stupid scam and fewer people should have them.
+Catastrophic health insureance plans are great, and it's a shame the Obamacare basically [banned](https://obamacarefacts.com/health-insurance/catastrophic-plans/) most people from enrolling in them in favor getting more people signed up for healthcare plans.

+---

 I recently turned old enough to age out of my local pediatrician’s office and have had to shop for a new primary care physician.
 I’ve only had to deal with the adult world of health insurance without my parents for a few interactions but something I’ve long been suspicious of is hitting me like a ton of bricks: **health insurance is a stupid scam and should be abolished.**